-For many women, being 23 weeks pregnant is an exciting time because you may finally be showing your baby bump!
+By 23 weeks, your baby bump may be showing!
 But what else should you know about this time in your pregnancy?
-Read more to learn about what to expect during this major milestone.
+Let’s look at what to expect during this major milestone.

-Twenty three weeks pregnant is around the same time that your baby starts to look like, well, a baby!
+Around this time, your baby has probably started to look like, well, a baby!
 Among other things, your baby’s eyes and lips are taking shape.
-They will begin to gain more weight which will eventually fill out their wrinkly skin.
+They will continue to gain weight, eventually filling out their currently wrinkly skin.

-You may notice there is more movement in your belly at 23 weeks.
+You may notice more movement in your belly at 23 weeks.

-Those light flutters you may have felt early on in your pregnancy could turn in to full-blown punches, kicks.
-This is because your baby will move a lot more as their muscles develop and their coordination improves.
+Those light flutters you may have felt earlier in your pregnancy will soon become full-blown kicks.
+This is because your baby will move more as their muscles develop and their coordination improves.

-How big is your baby at 23 weeks pregnant?
+How big is your baby at 23 weeks?

-Your baby, who is the approximate size of a squash, will be around 11 inches (28 cm) long and weigh approximately one pound (450 g).
+At approximately the size of a squash, your baby is around 11 inches (28 cm) long and weighs approximately one pound (450 g).
 From this point forward, your baby will steadily gain weight and get stronger with better muscle coordination each week.

-This is still relatively far off and the baby is not yet ready to come out.
-The head is closer to your diaphragm while the legs point towards the bottom of your uterus.
-Since the baby is still small, can change during the course of the day as it floats about in the amniotic fluid.
+Since birth is still not too close, your baby is not yet in their delivery position.
+Their head is closer to your diaphragm while the legs point toward the bottom of your uterus.
+Since the baby is still small, their position can change during the day.

 Pregnancy week 23 fetal development

-In your twenty third week, your baby will have developed all of the necessary organs to be able to survive outside the womb if they were to be born extremely prematurely.
-Blood vessels in your baby’s lungs are developing in preparation of breathing outside of the uterus.
+By this point, your baby will have developed all the organs they need to survive outside the womb if they were born prematurely.
+Blood vessels in your baby’s lungs are developing in preparation for breathing outside of the uterus.

-Your baby’s sense of hearing is strengthening as the bones in their middle ear begin to harden.
-They’ll be able to hear loud sounds even outside the womb, like sirens or the vacuum cleaner.
-You may even notice your baby respond to specific sounds, like your voice or music.
+Your baby’s hearing is strengthening as the bones in their middle ear begin to harden.
+They can hear loud sounds outside the womb like sirens or a vacuum cleaner.
+You may even notice your baby responds to specific sounds, such as your voice or music.